Fire and rescue services

 Only use licensed taxis.
 Always ensure the driver uses the meter.
 Be careful when using credit cards to pay fares.
 Ask for and check your receipt.

-Ferries and large catamarans carry the bulk of visitors to the Greek islands.
-Some services do not provide suitable access for people with disabilities.
+Ferries and large catamarans carry most visitors to the Greek islands.
+However, some services don't provide suitable access for people with disabilities.

 During the tourist season, from May to October, be prepared for high temperatures and large crowds at popular seaports.